anup1384/k8s-topology/README.md

 ```

 ## Install MetricsConfiguration CRD

-Apply the MetricsConfiguration CRD using the following command or create a file named `metricsconfigcrd.yaml` with the following content change the `namespace` to your namespace:
+Apply the MetricsConfiguration CRD by creating a file named `metricsconfigcrd.yaml` with the following content.
+Update the `namespaces` section to include your target namespaces (this example uses `source-app` and `target-app`):

 ```yaml
     apiVersion: retina.sh/v1alpha1